Risk-team icon

 1st Chargeback

-Klarna resolved the dispute in the customer's favor, and sends a chargeback.
-The Chargeback journal is booked, your account is debited, and you receive a CHARGEBACK notification webhook.
+Klarna resolves the dispute in the shopper's favor, and initiates a chargeback.
+The Chargeback journal is booked, your account is debited, and you receive a CHARGEBACK webhook.

 You cannot defend this chargeback.
 This is the final status, and the dispute is lost.